 - If residence hall space is filled; or,

-- If you have an unusual financial or health problem and are excused from living on campus by the Associate Director of Campus Life and Housing.
+- If you have an unusual financial or health problem and are excused from living on campus by the Director of Campus Life and Laker Success.

 To claim any of these exceptions, you need to get an exemption application from the Campus Life and Housing Office and receive permission from the Associate Director of Campus Life and Housing, in order to live off campus.
 The University also recognizes the occasional need for other exceptions to its residency requirements.
 Requests for these exceptions will be considered by the Dean of Student Life and Retention.

-The Associate Director of Campus Life and Housing has the responsibility for any removals from housing that may be necessary for disciplinary reasons.
-The Dean of Student Life and Retention is the officer of appeal for these decisions.
+The Director of Campus Life and Laker Success has the responsibility for any removals from housing that may be necessary for disciplinary reasons.
+The Dean of Student Affairs is the officer of appeal for these decisions.
 If a student is removed from the residence hall while under the on-campus residency requirements, she or he may continue classes on a part-time status only.
-The Associate Director of Campus Life and Housing may terminate housing privileges for students who fail to maintain a current status on their room and board accounts.
-Appeals for this type of action will be heard by the Dean of Student Life and Retention.
+The Director of Campus Life and Laker Success may terminate housing privileges for students who fail to maintain a current status on their room and board accounts.
+Appeals for this type of action will be heard by the Dean of Student Affairs.

 Room and Board Payment